Update 2022: Coorg is now open to travelers. Follow the necessary precautions.

 If you can, stay in Coorg for a longer time.
 Then you can not only relax and explore Coorg at your pace, you can understand the culture of Kodavas too.

 Madikeri is a town within the district of Coorg.
 Coorg is also known as Kodagu.

 How far is Coorg from Bangalore?

-You can also take a private or a Karnataka State Road Transport Corporation (KSRTC) bus from Bangalore to Kodagu.
-It takes around six hours to reach Coorg from Bangalore by a bus.
-You can check the buses from Bangalore to Coorg here on Redbus.
+You can take a private or a Karnataka State Road Transport Corporation (KSRTC) bus from Bangalore to Kodagu.
+It takes around six hours to reach Coorg by bus.
+Check the bus schedule here on Redbus.

 When I had just arrived in Bangalore we used to book taxis with private car operators.
-But now Ola and Uber have changed the game, and you can even book an Outstation Ola or Uber to travel from Bangalore to Coorg.
+But now an outstation Ola or Uber can be easily booked as well.